 Japanese Futon, Boles, L' Arte della Felicita win 2014 Anima Awards

 Futon by Yoriko Mizushiri won the Grand Prix at the 2014 Anima festival.
-The 6-minute Japanese film brings into focus a woman's perspective into her own body and memory.
-The film was awarded at the 2013 Hiroshima Int'l Festival and 2013 Stuttgart Animation Festival.
+The 6-minute Japanese film brings into focus a woman's perspective on her own body and memory.
+The film was awarded at the 2013 Hiroshima International Festival and the 2013 Stuttgart International Animation Festival.

 A special mention was given to the US film Marcel, King of Tervuren by Tom Schroeder.